 iv.
 Advising and the Curriculum

 Before arriving on campus students can connect with the CAPE staff.
 In year one they will work with their CAPE advisor and in their courses to reflect on their past experiences, identify life goals, and begin degree planning.
 Year two is a time of discovery when students are encouraged to explore courses of interest, expand their co-curricular involvement, learn about professional career possibilities and solidify academic plans.
-In year three they will reflect on their learning in curricular and co-curricular areas and build connections and networks that support their longer-term goals.
-In year four students activate their academics and experience to launch their final coursework, Contribution project, and post graduation plans.
+In year three they will reflect on their learning in curricular and co-curricular areas in Junior Seminar and build connections and networks that support their longer-term goals.
+In year four students activate their academics and experience to launch their final coursework, Senior Seminar, Contribution project, and post graduation plans.